Ethan-Good/startup/notes.md

 allows elements to be flexible when the window sizes is changed.
 This is done on the children of the element.
 100vh means it takes up 100% of the viewfinder. a 0 after flex means that element wont flex and will remain the same size.
 1 means it will flex and will take up 1 of the total pieces.
 For example if you had 1 and 3 then 1 would take up 1 fourth and 3 would take up 3 fourths. flex direction can be row or column. section:nth-child(1) would refer to the first section from top to bottom in the given parent.
 ### frameworks
 things people have alreay made that you can use and put into ur css code
+### styling
+add link to css file styling in html code
+## Java Script
+for behavior/computation.
+Java manipulates the DOM/ browsers have an iterpreter usually called v8 that interprets java/ there are Node.js servers on our website that are waiting for code/ We add Java the same ways we added CSS/ use %c to forat using css within Java/ objects in Java are like maps but they are not iterable, use curly braces/ arrays are square braces/
+### event handlers